 Keeping people safe

-If you are concerned that a vulnerable adult may be experiencing, or be at risk of, neglect or abuse please ring 999 in an emergency.
-If you would like to discuss your concerns please ring Call Derbyshire tel: 01629 533190.
+If you're concerned that a vulnerable adult may be experiencing, or be at risk of, neglect or abuse please ring 999 in an emergency.
+If you'd like to report or discuss your concerns please ring Call Derbyshire tel: 01629 533190.

 Complaint, comment or compliment

-If you have a complaint, comment or compliment about our services then please see our complaints process.
+If you've got a complaint, comment or compliment about our services then please see our complaints process.